Vapor Recovery Information and Compliance Requirements

 - Illegal gasoline deliveries

-- As noted in the MOPETP section, all Stage I and Stage II equipment at the facility must be MOPETP approved.
-If an unapproved piece of equipment is found, the inspector will tag-out the equipment until it is replaced, and will issue a Notice of Violation.
+- As noted in the Vapor Recovery Equipment section, all Stage I equipment at the facility must be state approved.
+If an unapproved piece of equipment is found, the inspector will tag out the equipment until it is replaced, and will issue a notice of violation.

-- If construction is discovered at your site without a valid construction permit, or beyond the scope of your current permit, you will be issued a Notice of Violation and referred to the Air Program for enforcement.
-If you have applied for a permit, you must wait until you receive it before beginning construction.
+- If construction is discovered at your site without a valid construction permit or construction permit notification, or construction activities are beyond the scope of your current permit or notification, you will be issued a notice of violation and referred to the air program for enforcement.
+If you have applied for a construction permit, you must wait until you receive it before beginning construction.
 The facility and the contractor will both be held liable and will both be referred for enforcement action.

-After a Notice of Violation is referred for enforcement, the case is reviewed by the Compliance/Enforcement section.
-If it is determined that a monetary penalty is appropriate, you will be contacted by someone in the Enforcement section who will begin the process of negotiating a settlement.
-If you fail to respond, or we are unable to reach agreement, the facility will be placed on the agenda of the Missouri Air Conservation Commission where the Air Program will seek referral of the case to the Missouri Attorney General’s Office to pursue civil litigation.
+After a notice of violation is referred for enforcement, the case is reviewed by the compliance/enforcement section of the Missouri Air Pollution Control Program.
+If it is determined that a monetary penalty is appropriate, you will be contacted by someone in the compliance/enforcement section who will begin the process of negotiating a settlement.
+If you fail to respond, or we are unable to reach agreement, the facility will be placed on the agenda of the Missouri Air Conservation Commission where the air program will seek referral of the case to the Missouri Attorney General’s Office to pursue civil litigation, or the air program may evaluate issuing an administrative penalty order.

 Stage I Vapor Recovery Requirements for Gasoline Delivery Vessels